 Yes, deep conditioning your mane regularly makes it healthier, stronger and more manageable while cutting down frizz, but how often you should do it really differs from person to person.
 For some, once every 2 weeks is fine while for others deep conditioning every three to four days is a must.
 The smartest thing to do is to start with deep conditioning once a week.
 If your hair still feels dry and prone to breakage then increase it to twice a week.
 If it starts to feel limp and weak then reduce it to once every two to three weeks.
 And if your strands feel fabulous and healthy then stick to once a week.

-Apply the deep conditioner (just a dollop, not too much) onto your palms and rub them together before running them through your strands.
-Concentrate on applying it from your mid lengths to ends.
+If you are wondering how a conditioner is used, know that deep conditioner (just a dollop, not too much) is applied onto your palms and rub them together before running them through your strands.
+Concentrate on applying it from your mid-lengths to ends.
 Remember your ends are the oldest and driest part of your strands so they should have the maximum amount of product to help nourish them.
 If you have thick hair you should apply it in sections.
 Spread the remaining product onto your roots.
 You can also use a wide-tooth comb to help distribute the deep conditioner across your hair.

 Rinse out the product with cool water, which will help seal your hair cuticles and make your strands shiny while trapping the moisture in.
 Then, gently towel dry your hair before letting it air dry.
 It’s normal for your hair to feel softer, glossier or even a little weighed down after a deep conditioning treatment.
 Wait a few days before your next shampoo.